MrEliptik/PredicateLogicTableaux/README.md

     # Print the solutions
     print('Solution for ex 1 : ' + pt.__str__())

+The solution are printed or a message indicate that the tree is exhausted if no solutions were found :

+    Solution for ex 1 : [￢p, ￢q, ￢p]

+or

+    Tree is exhausted, no solution

 # TODO

 - Find all solutions (the program only returns maximum 1 solution)